 “They were just great’.

-Just then his father came out to meet us.
+Just then, his father came out to meet us.
 He was conducting prayer inside and at once stuck to us with his simplicity and humility.
-G Ranganath was a stenographer in the Electrical Board and was himself a weekend cricketer.
-GR Vishwanath gave him very anxious moments in his school days by his marked preference for cricket pitches over classrooms!
+G. Ranganath was a stenographer on the Electrical Board and was himself a weekend cricketer.
+GR Vishwanath gave him very anxious moments in his school days because of his marked preference for cricket pitches over classrooms!
 But now he is justifiably proud of his son.

 GR Vishwanath with Sunil Gavaskar